websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading_elasticsearch.rst

    upgrading-elasticsearch/*

-Liferay 7.3 brings `new improvements <../getting-started/whats-new-in-search-for-73.md>`__ for search.
-Upgrading to Liferay 7.3 requires upgrading the search engine to Elasticsearch 7.9, the minimum required version.
+Liferay 7.3 brings `new improvements <../getting-started/whats-new-in-search-for-73.md>`__ for search,including built-in support for Elasticsearch 7.
 The `compatibility matrix <https://help.liferay.com/hc/en-us/sections/360002103292-Compatibility-Matrix>`__ provides the latest support details.

 .. important::
    Solr integration is now deprecated as of Liferay 7.3.
 Elasticsearch integration replaces it.
 Migrating to Elasticsearch requires `setting up Elasticsearch `<./elasticsearch/getting-started-with-elasticsearch.md>`_ and `connecting Liferay <./elasticsearch/connecting-to-elasticsearch.md`_ to it.